June 26, 2026

 The residuals aren’t uniform, and that’s the interesting part:

-ONI residuals (ERA5 minus NOAA) split by era — error is largest in the 1950s–60s and shrinks steadily toward the present.
+ONI residuals (ERA5 minus the ERSST reference) split by era — error is largest in the 1950s–60s and shrinks steadily toward the present.

-Error peaks in the 1960s (0.29 °C) and falls steadily to 0.09 °C by the 2020s.
-That’s exactly the shape you’d predict: ERA5’s pre-satellite era (before ~1979) is more weakly constrained by observations, so its tropical Pacific SSTs wander further from ERSSTv5.
-A few other knowingly-accepted sources of scatter:
+The error splits cleanly by era: 0.25 °C mean absolute error before 1979 versus 0.11 °C after.
+That’s exactly the shape you’d predict — ERA5’s pre-satellite era (before ~1979) is more weakly constrained by observations, so its tropical Pacific SSTs wander further from ERSST v5.
+A few knowingly-accepted sources of scatter:

-• Sampling shortcut — as flagged above, a single 12:00 UTC reading on the 15th stands in for the whole month instead of a true monthly mean over all hourly steps.
-This is the largest knob we chose to leave un-tuned, and a meaningful share of the month-to-month scatter comes from it.
+• Sampling shortcut — the single 12:00 UTC reading on the 15th stands in for the whole month.
+This is the largest knob we chose to leave un-tuned; Part 3 quantifies exactly how much scatter it adds (spoiler: it’s confined to the high-frequency noise band and leaves the ENSO signal intact).

 None of these are bugs to hide — they’re the honest seams of computing a 75-year index from a single, fast, in-place query.